VladimirBrejcha/VladimirBrejcha/README.md

 #### About

 I am a passionate and experienced mobile developer with great interest in developing and programming software.
+Growing into software engineer 💪🏻

 My favorite platform is iOS, however I also develop Flutter applications and packages.
-I have some experience with Android in the past, and I aims to explore another platforms, such as MacOS and WatchOS in the future.
+I have some experience with Android in the past, and I aim to explore another platforms, such as MacOS and WatchOS in the future.

 My current job is focused on developing iOS applications for online studying.